thinkshout/thinkshout/blog/_posts/2014-07-18-getting-started-with-sass-for-drupal-and-zen-part-ii.md

 tags:
 ---

-In [part one](http://thinkshout.com/blog/2013/10/candice/getting-started-sass-drupal-and-zen/) of this article, we went over getting your environment set up to work with SASS.
+In [part one of "Getting Started with SASS for Drupal and Zen"](http://thinkshout.com/blog/2013/10/candice/getting-started-sass-drupal-and-zen/), we went over getting your environment set up to work with SASS.

 If you followed the instructions in part one, you should have SASS/Compass, Zen, and your sub-theme installed.
 Your theme will be installed in `sites/all/YOUR THEME NAME`.